 Cacio e Pepe is best served fresh but leftovers can be reheated on the stovetop or microwave.
-Since the cheese sauce will thicken as it sits add a splash or two of water and stir while pasta reheats.
+Since the cheese sauce will thicken as it sits add a splash or two of water and stir while the pasta reheats.

 Let’s Connect!
 If you make our Bucatini Cacio e Pepe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
-And if you snapped some shots, share them on Instagram and be sure to tag @casual.epicure so we can feature them in our stories.
+And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.

 Other Recipes to Try